A Ray Of Hope For The Children Of Sex Workers

 "Many of these women were born into prostitution, and it's the only life they know.
 I find myself fighting for not only their children but for them."

 In 2016, New Light teamed up with the Seattle-based Village Volunteers to launch the Mukti Project.
 Mukti, a Bengali term for "liberation" or "freedom," gives the mothers of New Light a way to earn a living outside of the sex trade.
-Every morning, about half-a-dozen former sex workers meet in a small factory in Kalighat.
+Every morning, about half a dozen former sex workers meet in a small factory in Kalighat.
 They've been trained to manufacture biodegradable sanitary napkins, which are sold in Kalighat and surrounding neighborhoods.

 "The women have been trained in all aspects of the production process — everything from preparing the raw materials to operating the machinery to manufacturing the sanitary pads," says Shana Greene, founder of Village Volunteers.

-Greene says the project not only allows former sex workers to provide for themselves financially but also gives women and girls access to sanitary products.
+Greene says the project not only allows former sex workers to provide for themselves financially, but it also gives women and girls access to sanitary products.

 "Many young women can't afford or don't have access to sanitary materials that are discreet and absorbent enough," she says.
-"Sometimes they have no choice but to use dirty rags, plastic bags or cow dung which can lead to infections that they can't afford to get treated."
+"Sometimes they have no choice but to use dirty rags, plastic bags or cow dung, which can lead to infections that they can't afford to get treated."

 But getting the Mukti Project started wasn't easy.
-Several residents in Kalighat didn't want live next door to a business that employed former sex workers.
+Several residents in Kalighat didn't want to live next door to a business that employed former sex workers.
 The women had to move their operation several times before finding a permanent space, and according to Greene they still face day-to-day challenges.

-"The women aim to produce about a thousand pads daily, but the extreme heat and high humidity, especially during monsoon season, sometimes makes it difficult for them to glue the pads together," says Greene.
+"The women aim to produce about 1,000 pads daily, but the extreme heat and high humidity, especially during monsoon season, sometimes makes it difficult for them to glue the pads together," Greene says.

 Not every woman is able to leave the trade.
 Bibi, who has two children in addition to Madhabi, never learned to read or write.
 "There is no hope for me at this point," she says.
 Bibi guesses that she's about 45 but doesn't have a birth certificate so isn't sure of her age.

 The room where she lives and practices sex work is dark, windowless and contains only a dingy mattress and an old shelf.
 She uses bleach and burns eucalyptus leaves in a jar to mask the stench of raw sewage that filters up through a hole in the floor that she uses as a toilet.
-She works under the close eye of her pimp, who closely guards the entrance of her room to see how many clients she takes on each day.
-Bibi says she sometimes sees nine or ten clients a day.
+She works under the close eye of her pimp, who guards the entrance of her room to see how many clients she takes on each day.
+Bibi says she sometimes sees nine or 10 clients a day.
 The pimp gets a cut of the fee; she will earn about $5 or $6.

 Always At The Door